Chymyst/chymyst-core/docs/chymyst02.md

 The reply could depend on a run-time condition, which is impossible to evaluate at compile time.
 In this case, a reaction must use an `if` expression that calls the reply emitter in each branch.
+It is an error if a reply is emitted in only one of the `if` branches:

 ```scala
 val f = b[Unit, Int]